 Are you wondering how you can create your own DIY backyard aquaponics setup?
-Are you interested in growing your own organic fruit and vegetables – but growing ten times the plants in half amount the time it would normally take?
-All this in a “garden” that never needs weeding has no soil pests and needs no fertilizer or compost!
+Are you interested in growing organic fruit and vegetables?
+You know you can produce ten times the plants in half amount the time it would typically take.
+All this in a “garden” that never needs weeding, has no soil pests, and requires no fertilizer or compost!

 What do you need to set up an aquaponics system?

 The basic items that you require to set up an aquaponics system are:

 - A fish tank – perhaps not in the traditional sense of the word